mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 A helpful way of evaluating whether to outsource something is to ask yourself how much someone would have to pay *you* to do the task.
 At the time, I was rolling in money from my cushy Google job but desperate for free time.
 For me to sacrifice my limited personal time to clean someone's keyboard, they'd have to pay me well above $100/hr.
 So it would be illogical for me to clean my keyboard when others are willing to do it for far less.

-That said, spending $95 to clean a $40 keyboard means that something is amiss, so what went wrong here?
+That said, there's obviously something hinky with spending almost a hundred dollars to clean a keyboard worth a fraction of that amount, so what went wrong here?

 ## Lessons learned